BTrDung/MNIST-A-database-of-handwritten-digits/README.md

 Use Visual Studio Code to run.

-You can download Python and Visual Studio Code by following link:
+You can download Python and Visual Studio Code by following links:

 Python: https://www.python.org/downloads/